OpenElectionData/gndem.org/_posts/2020-12-22-epde-s-contribution-to-the-integrity-of-elections-and-election-observation.md

 [This database’s](https://www.fakeobservers.org/politically-biased-election-observers.html "database") purpose is to provide unbiased and regularly updated information for researchers, journalists, and politicians on the systematic misuse of the instrument of election observation by politically biased actors.
 EPDE reports have received significant media attention and have contributed to raise political awareness for this subject.

-To bring this subject even more into the public and decision makers’ eye, EDPE made a [short, animated film](https://youtu.be/eE2MV68WT7o "film") to explain fake election observation in a playful and simple manner.
+To bring this subject even more into the public and decision makers’ eye, EPDE made a [short, animated film](https://youtu.be/eE2MV68WT7o "film") to explain fake election observation in a playful and simple manner.

 ![(EPDE YouTube)](https://res.cloudinary.com/gndem/image/upload/v1608661477/gndem/Screenshot_fake_observer_media_gscwtc.jpg "What is politically biased (or fake) election observation? ")